Max King (theologian)

 King's "full preterist" position was and still is widely criticized by churchmen, including R. C. Sproul, for denying hope of bodily resurrection of the dead, or indeed any hope for those living after AD70.

 King lived in Dacula, Georgia, USA.
-His organization is Presence International.
-His son, Doug King, is President of Presence International.
+His organization was Presence International, of which his son, Doug King, is President.
+King died on February 25, 2023.

-Realized Eschatology
+Realized eschatology

-Presence International, a non-profit organization based in the metro Atlanta area, holds annual conferences that teach that all prophecy was fulfilled, including the Second Coming of Christ, the Resurrection of the Dead and the Last Judgement, by the year A.D.
-70 at the Destruction of Jerusalem by the Romans.
+Presence International, a non-profit organization based in the metro Atlanta area, holds annual conferences that teach that all prophecy was fulfilled, including the second coming of Christ, the resurrection of the dead and the Last Judgement, by the year A.D.
+70 at the destruction of Jerusalem by the Romans.
 With the New Covenant fully established, all of humanity has been reconciled with God.
 This view of Universal reconciliation is referred to as comprehensive grace.